claredang/autism-prediction/README.md

 ## References

-The dataset copyright  is located in dataset-source file
+The dataset copyright  is located in dataset-source file.

+Raj, S., & Masood, S. (2020).
+Analysis and Detection of Autism Spectrum Disorder Using Machine Learning Techniques.
+Procedia Computer Science, 167, 994-1004.